 Obviously it’s hard to say one version is entirely better than the other, but they seem to have changed from a darker, more texturized look to the pastel, solid colors that pervade every bit of imagery in the retail game.
 Mostly that applies to characters and some certain areas of the game world , while overall the worlds still look decent.
 The characters themselves are what drive the story – they’re the most important element.
 So when they look and act like weird animatronics at Disney World, compared to the image and animation quality of all other people in Frostbite 3 games such as Dragon Age: Inquisition, Battlefield 1, Battlefront 1 and 2, and Anthem, it doesn’t help the game engage you.

-On the topic of worlds, they may be pretty but ultimately they are empty, boring affairs.
+The massive failures of this game to deliver on any reasonable level of graphical quality would be forgivable, if the game were to have actually capitalized on its promise, such as offering worlds Mass Effect hasn’t seen before.
+Andromeda’s planets may be pretty but ultimately they are empty, boring affairs lacking any charm.
 One of the things missing from 2 and 3 was actual explorability – open worlds where the player could step outside the small handcrafted area that quests took place in, like in Mass Effect.
 In the first game, most of the worlds where you could freely drive the Mako (without being on a main story mission) were large borefests with 2 or 3 Cerberus bases or some sort of alliance outpost.
 Admittedly Andromeda has bigger worlds with more stuff to do, but a lot of those quests are fetching.
 Scan this mineral, find and pick up that plant.
 Find this memory trigger.
 You can freely drive the Nomad, of course, and at least that’s better than the Mako.
 Right?

 When it was first shown, the Nomad seemed like a welcome improvement – stepping backward in order to move the series forward again, by restoring elements that made the game feel more open.
 After playing it, though – that’s just not the case.
 The Nomad may control and look better and be customizable in comparison to the Mako, but its a necessary pain the player must endure to do anything in this game.
 It isn’t even the vehicle’s fault – although it lacks any weapons and that’s plain unacceptable – but the world designers fault.